getify/monio/README.md

 `IO`'s `do(..)` is JS-ergonomic for exception handling: uncaught JS exceptions become promise rejections, and IO-produced promise rejections are `try..catch`'able. `IO` also supports modeling exception handling through Either monads: `doEither(..)` transforms uncaught exceptions into *Either:Left* values, and recognizes IO-produced *Either:Left* values as `try..catch`'able exceptions.

-Monio's `IO` is also a Reader monad, which carries side-effect read environments alongside IO operations.
+Monio's `IO` is also comes pre-transformed with Reader, which carries side-effect read environments alongside IO operations.

 ### For the FP savvy